stephenrva/newsfeedApp/README.md

 ```
 $ npm install
 ```
-- after installation, build the app (dist folder should be created now in root directory)
+- after installation, build the app (dist/ folder should be created now in root directory)
 ```
 $ ng build
 ```